-Virginia has begun online registration for Virginia residents to receive the vaccine at this website.
-Eligibility is currently limited to Virginia residents who qualify to receive the vaccine in phase 1, as defined based on age, health status, and employment under terms determined by the Virginia Department of Health.
-The site indicates that you will be contacted to schedule a vaccine appointment after you have entered your demographic information.
+Eligible Virginia residents may use this website to register for vaccine appointments.
+Eligibility in Virginia is based on age, health status, and employment under terms determined by the Virginia Department of Health.
 An additional site for online registration is available for residents of Arlington County here.
 Fairfax County residents may call their health department’s vaccine hotline at (703) 324-7404.

-Governor Hogan recently announced that Maryland will begin offering the COVID vaccine to additional groups.
-During the week of January 18, the vaccine will be offered to Maryland residents who are age 75 and older, as well as teachers, child care workers, people in assisted living facilities, and people with high risk medical conditions who are incarcerated.
-Maryland will use this website to assist their residents in finding locations where they can receive a vaccine.
-Information for residents of Montgomery County remains available here.
+Maryland uses this website to assist their residents in finding locations where they can receive a vaccine.
+Eligibility criteria in Maryland are different from those in DC and Virginia, and their site will be continually updated as new groups become eligible to receive the vaccine.
+Information for residents of Montgomery County is available here.
 Maryland residents who are signed up for the state’s emergency text alerts will receive a text message each time the state starts vaccinating a new group – to sign up, text “MDReady” to 898211.

 Although we have applied to administer the vaccine in our practice, we have been informed by the DC DOH that we and other internal medicine clinics will not be receiving a supply of vaccines any time soon, and possibly not until they reach phase 2 of vaccine distribution.